k-solovev/react-table/README.md

 ## React App Info

-displaying a table with fetching data, sorting, pagination and filtering(in progress...)
+Displaying a table with fetching data, sorting, pagination and filtering(in progress...)

 ## Available Scripts